Scalable solutions built on local impact

-MATERIA’s vision is to become the developer of reference for economically efficient and architecturally and socially relevant real estate projects across Africa and beyond.
+MATERIA’s vision is to grow into the impact-driven real estate investor & developer of reference for Africa & beyond.
 This is achieved through Impact Investments that follows our three core principles:

-MATERIA develops project with an eye to their profitability and returns to guarantee private funding attractiveness.
+MATERIA develops impactful project with an eye to their profitability and returns to guarantee private funding attractiveness.

-Local Development = Knowledge transfer + local materials and labour
+Local Development = global knowledge transfer + local materials and labour

-MATERIA brings together the best minds amidst different disciplines to tackle local problem through the most efficient possible use of local resources.
+MATERIA brings together the best minds from different disciplines to tackle local problems through the most efficient possible use of local resources.

-MATERIA and Kere Architecture have envisaged a new approach to design and construction of affordable housing which will be able to cater for different needs and budgets while keeping the initial investment as low as possible.
+MATERIA and Kere Architecture have envisaged a new approach to design and construction of affordable housing which is able to cater for different needs and budgets while keeping the initial investment as low as possible.

 These integrated frameworks for Incremental Housing are not unlike traditional African settlements that grow and shrink based on the size and needs of the community.
 Different housing typologies can be built with the same modules in order to cater to different needs and price levels.
-Each unit will be delivered with all its structural components (roof, foundation, walls, etc.) but with the potential to expand it easily and economically depending on the desire and budget constraints of the buyer.
-By offering a semi-complete house to buyers, Incremental Housing allow people to access the house ownership ladder at a reduced budget.
+Additionally, by offering a shell & core house to buyers, MATERIA allow people to access the house ownership ladder at a reduced budget.